cucapra/braid/docs/artifact.md

     $ make plots

 to construct SVG and PDF plots.
 Conversion from SVG to PDF uses `rsvg-convert`, which you can get by installing the [rsvg][] package on your system.

+We expect the absolute numbers for the performance results to vary significantly from GPU to GPU and from browser to browser, but the same rough trends shown in the paper should be visible on your machine.

 [rsvg]: https://en.wikipedia.org/wiki/Librsvg
 [Vega-Lite]: https://vega.github.io/vega-lite/